smartfog/fogflow/doc/en/source/example1.rst

 Templates for Java and python are also given in the repository.

-Here are some examples to show how you can use these three call back functions.
+Here are some examples to show how these three call back functions can be used.

 - example usage of *publish*:
 	.. code-block:: javascript